bubustein/PI-Swarm/docs/USER_AUTHENTICATION.md

 ```
 🔐 SSH Authentication Setup
 Enter the username for your Raspberry Pi accounts.
-⚠️  Note: Do not use 'root' - use your regular Pi user account (e.g., 'pi', 'ubuntu', etc.)
+⚠️  Note: Do not use 'root' - use your regular Pi user account (e.g., 'ubuntu', 'pi', etc.)

-Enter SSH username for Pis: pi
+Enter SSH username for Pis: ubuntu
-Enter SSH password for pi: [hidden]
+Enter SSH password for ubuntu: [hidden]
 ```

 ### 2. Root User Protection